Rapid Response & Emergency Restoration

 Grounded longline vessel in Leone, American Samoa.
 Photo © Alice Lawrence/American Samoa Department of Marine and Wildlife Resources

-Other disturbances include ship groundings and coral disease outbreaks.
+Other types of disturbances include ship groundings and coral disease outbreaks.
 The response to mechanical damage caused by groundings are similar to storms, however there are a few key differences with groundings that need to be addressed first, including the removal of vessels and chemical leakages (e.g., gasoline, oil, or antifouling paint).
-Response to disease outbreak depend on the type, severity, and extent of the outbreak.
-A good example of coral disease response protocol is the one developed in Florida and the Caribbean for stony coral tissue loss disease.
+The response to disease outbreak varies depending on the type, severity, and extent of the outbreak.
+A well-established example of a coral disease response protocol is the one developed in Florida and the Caribbean for stony coral tissue loss disease (SCTLD).